Nirvana & Veretta Park

 If he only knew I carved Halloween pumpkins with Ogre from Skinny Puppy and I was there 5th row the night Einsturzende Neubauten attempted to burn down the Shrine auditorium and got banned from Los Angeles forever.
 Old Matty would think I am a rock star.
 Well, I am.

 This glorious night of scary entertainment was called “Mechanism-us”.
 I could not pronounce it if I tried three times.
 I could barely spell it, while looking at it.
 A once a month gothic industrial collaboration between DJ’s and people who scream with really cool clothes on.
 Somehow I felt at home and knowledgeable in my old age at the RE-BAR.

-I loved my trip to Seattle.
+I loved my Seattle grunge trip.
 My day was one that took some planning while some things happened by chance.
 I did as much as I could in one night, had some great food heard some good music.
-It’s been 20 years since the surge of Seattle’s rock scene that Nirvana and Subpop Records broke wide open and that pulled this Northwest city onto the music map.
+It’s been 20 years since the surge of Seattle’s rock scene that Nirvana and Subpop Records broke wide open and that pulled this Northwest city and Seattle grunge onto the music map.

 I love this place.
-I could live here–I do live in Portland now, so it’s a tough call.
-The music scene is alive and well, come visit the real rainy city.
+I could live here–I wrote this article when I lived in Portland, so it’s a tough call where would be a better place to reside.
+The Seattle grunge music scene is alive and well, come visit the real rainy city.